 Work rights for Asylum Seekers

 People who seek protection in New Zealand get little to no support once they are recognised as refugees.
-Immigration New Zealand employees one person to give one phone call to the approximately 250 convention refugees newly accepted every year, but there is no further support with could significantly improve their lives which would benefit all New Zealanders.
+Immigration New Zealand only spent $110,000 to help resettle the approximately 250 convention refugees.
+We need further support that would significantly improve their lives which in turn would benefit all New Zealanders.
 Read more…

 People released from prison to our Hostel